OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/8 August 2015.md

 ## Cosmic Structure & Densities

-- Putin is somewhat aware of the hyperdimensional reality, but in a different context—more like **mental martial arts**.
 - Mention of a reality split tied to misremembering events is analogous to the Matrix "cat" glitch.

 ---